Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

 whose multiplicative structure is induced by the multiplicative structure on the formal power series ring $k [[T_1, \dots T_n ]]$. \end{definition}

-\begin{definition} A $k$-affinoid algebra is a quotient of a Tate algebra $k \langle r_1^{-1} T_1, \dots, r_n^{-1} T_n \rangle $ by a finitely generated ideal $I$. \end{definition}
+\begin{definition} A \emph{$k$-affinoid algebra} is a quotient of a Tate algebra $k \langle r_1^{-1} T_1, \dots, r_n^{-1} T_n \rangle $ by a finitely generated ideal $I$. \end{definition}

-\begin{definition} Let $A$ be a $k$-affinoid algebra we say that $A$ is strict $k$-affinoid if we can choose such a presentation for $A$ with the $r_i = 1$, for each $i$.
-We denote by $\Afd_k^\op$ the category of strict $k$-affinoid algebras together with continuous $k$-algebra homomorphisms between them. \end{definition}
+\begin{definition} Let $A$ be a $k$-affinoid algebra we say that $A$ is a \emph{strict $k$-affinoid algebra} if we can choose such a presentation for $A$ as before with all the $r_i = 1$.
+We denote by $\cC \Afd_k$ the category of strict $k$-affinoid algebras together with continuous $k$-algebra homomorphisms between them. \end{definition}